hth/receipt/documentation/nginx/README.md

 Then install nginx with help of <code>brew install nginx</code>.
 Once installed do not link anything yet.
 Open a new terminal to work on remaining steps.

+Then execute these commands to start <code>ngnix</code>, this would be listed when brew installs ***nginx***

+    launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.nginx.plist
+    launchctl load -w ~/Library/LaunchAgents/homebrew.mxcl.nginx.plist

 **Note**: use default port **8080** and **8443**, will setup firewall redirect from **80** and **443** to nginx server ports

 ##### Create directory